silshack/spring2016/_posts/izayak/2016-01-21-Ruotong-Logical-Turtle-Exercise.md

 layout: post
 ---

-Here is the embeded link from Trinket:
+Here is the embedded link from Trinket:
 <iframe src="https://trinket.io/embed/python/882d6824e9" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 Basically in this exercise I used the body of my Turtle drawing exercise, just add some conditionals.
 Really hope that I can draw a